vbhan-conga/e-commerce/README.md

 # Digital Commerce Core Reference Template

 This is the base reference application for the apttus ecommerce product.
 Follow the below instructions to get started.
-See https://cmoyle336.github.io/sdk-docs/overview.html for more detailed instructions on interacting with the underlying SDK.
+See the [docs](https://cmoyle336.github.io/sdk-docs/overview.html) for more detailed instructions on interacting with the underlying SDK.

-## Deploy the unmanaged package
+## Install the managed package in your org
-Find the zip file named 'unmanaged-package.zip' and deploy it to your org.
-(Will become a managed package in the near future)
+Login to your org and use the following [link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04to000000047xK) to install the managed package.
+The managed package requires a password, and you'll need to reach out to an Apttus representative to obtain this.

 ## Install the application
 In a terminal window run